 Our aim is to ensure that support is in place when you arrive at University.
 We are therefore happy to provide information and guidance before you complete your application via email or at a University Open Day.

 Please download our latest information pack (PDF, 507kb)which provides details on the support available.

 If you think you have a SpLD but haven't been formally diagnosed, please read our guidance on how to proceed (PDF, 202kb) to obtain a full diagnosis.

 If you have a disability, learning difficulty, or other medical condition that could affect your performance in examinations, please make an appointment to see a Disability Adviser in Health and Wellbeing as soon as possible via our online booking system.
 If appropriate, Health and Wellbeing may recommend individual examination arrangements based on the evidence provided.
 Evidence accepted is a full diagnostic report for SpLD or medical evidence.
 The diagnostic report/medical evidence must be clear on what adjustments you require and how your disability/medical condition effects you during examinations.

-Please refer to our IEA Guidance and Coventry University Individual Exam Arrangement policy for students for further information.
+Please refer to our IEA Guidance (PDF, 219kb) and Coventry University Individual Exam Arrangement policy for students for further information.
 All applications must be submitted by the advertised deadline dates which will be found in the Student Handbook, Student Portal and advertised via Moodle.